datacarpentry/sql-ecology-lesson/_extras/guide.md

 * Discuss the different SQL data types

 **Naming conventions**
-* Naming occurs during translation of business rules to data model components
-* Names should make the object unique and distinguishable from other objects
+* Names should make the uniquely identify what the data is representing
-* Names should be descriptive of other objects in the environment and be familiar to users
+* Names should be descriptive and familiar
 * Names should adhere to certain standards: (General Tips)
-	* Should not contain spaces
+	* Should not contain spaces (for example, NameOfData)
-	* Should not start with numbers
+	* Should not start with numbers (for example, Name1)
-	* They should be full words, not abbreviations
+	* They should be full words, not abbreviations (for example, Doctor)
-	* Underscores can separate words
+	* Underscores can separate words (for example, name_of_data)
-	* Data types are not names
+	* Data types are not names (for example, integerData)
-	* Names are often in lowercase
+	* Names are often in lowercase (for example, name)
 	* Avoid quotes when naming a table or field
 * Naming conventions are important because:
-	* Names Are Long Lived
-	* Names Are Contracts
+	* Names are used more than once
-	* Developer Context Switching
+	* Names are not usually subject to change (for example, spelling errors)

 **Tips**